Recognising outstanding community members

 - Nominations close: Sunday 1 November 2020

-- Award recipients announced on Australia Day, 26 January 2021
+- Award recipients announced on Australia Day, 26 January 2021 at the Prince Henry Centre.

 - Individual recipients of the Community Service Awards will each receive a special medallion and a certificate in recognition of their outstanding contribution to Randwick City.